 Official Emotional Support Animals

 It is also a smart idea to get an official certificate for your emotional support animal.
-Registering your emotional support dog isn’t legally required but it makes it makes your life easier.
+Registering your emotional support dog isn’t legally required but it makes your life easier.
 Registering with US Service Animals gives you a certificate that you can use for access to properties, airlines, and other essential spaces.
 One handy thing about getting registered is that you will get an identifying vest with a photo ID, certificate, and an entry in the largest Service Animal and Emotional Support Animal database in the United States.
 Another notable perk is that US Service Animals offers 24/7 legal professionals and support staff who can help you anytime that you may have issues with your emotional support animal.

 If you are thinking about registering any emotional support animals, it is essential to keep your eyes open to scams.
 It is crucial to realize that getting registered with an emotional support animal shouldn’t be too easy.
-If you can get an instant approval, it is probably a scam.
+If you can get instant approval, it is probably a scam.
 To give official documentation, it is essential to talk to a board-certified doctor.
 If a company offers to set you up with emotional support animal certification instantly and for a very low price, beware!
 Also, keep in mind that you will need a letter from your doctor every year for an emotional support animal so there is no such thing as a lifetime certification.

 Essential ID for Emotional Support Animals

-Legally speaking, it is not necessary to have a vest, leash, tag, or collar for your emotion support animal.
+Legally speaking, it is not necessary to have a vest, leash, tag, or collar for your emotional support animal.
 All you just need to have a note from your doctor for your emotional support animal to be considered essential.
 While technically these are the rules, it is not always as easy in practice.
 To prevent confusion and ensure that you and your emotional support animal always have easy access to anywhere that you would like to go, it is often a good idea to have identifying information like a vest.
 By having this information visible, it clearly distinguishes your emotional support animal from a pet.
 This can often prevent you from even having to answer any questions or face any delays.

 Service Animals vs. Emotional Support Animals